 • Anticonvulsants are not safe for everyone, and to avoid the side effects of using these, make sure to tell your doctor about the medical conditions you have and the drugs you are taking.

-• Never try to alter or stop taking anticonvulsants until your doctor advises you to do so because concluding the drug instantly could cause withdrawal symptoms and makes you prone to redevelop the original problem.
+• Never try to alter or stop taking anticonvulsants until your doctor advises you to do so because stopping the drug instantly could cause withdrawal symptoms and make you prone to redevelop the original problem.

 Anticonvulsants, also called antiepileptic, belongs to a group of drugs used to prevent epileptic seizures.
 Their goal is to decrease the frequency and severity of seizures in people with epilepsy.
 Anticonvulsants are effective in treating the symptoms of seizures in people with epilepsy.
 They may also have a place in treating neuropathic pain, bipolar disorder, and migraine prevention.